 Many barristers and solicitors, will not deal with small claims proceedings because this is not cost effective for them.
 However, this does not apply to me as my overheads are very low.
 As stated in the “Benefits of Instructing Me” section, to ensure cost effectiveness, you can conduct part of the proceedings yourself and provide me with discrete instructions, for instance you can instruct me just to attend the small claims hearing.

 My fees are fixed in the vast majority of case and are very competitive.
 Due to my fairly wide range of work, I cannot publish fees on this site.

 To enable me to put forward an appropriate fee proposal to you, I will need understand your case.
 To understand your case, I will need to review your paperwork and often have a discussion with you; I will not charge you for this process, although as I am sure you will appreciate, a review is not supposed to be a substitute for proper advice.

 VAT is payable on my fees (company VAT number – 342 6306 21).

 My standard turnaround time for drafting a document or an advice is 7-10 days.
 This can vary considerably depending on the number of documents I need to review, the complexity of the matter and my commitments at the time the instructions are accepted.

 All of the services referred to above can be provided by me on a public access basis.
-The fee structure, i.e. where the vast majority of my services are carried out on a fixed fee basis, whereby a fixed fee is agreed in advance of the work, applies to my public access work.
+The fee structure, i.e. fixed fees for most cases, applies to my public access work.

 A link to the public access guidance for lay clients is provided below:

-Enterprise Insurance Plc v U Drive (Gibraltar) Solutions Ltd; see here
+Enterprise Insurance Plc v U Drive (Gibraltar) Solutions Ltd (2016); see HERE.